If you have osteoporosis or have a risk for bone loss, your doctor might suggest Prolia (denosumab) as a treatment option for you.

 Where can I find a video showing me how to inject Prolia?

-In most cases, your doctor or nurse will give you Prolia injections.
+In most cases, your doctor or another healthcare professional will give you Prolia injections.
 Most people receive their Prolia injections at their doctor’s office or a clinic.

 But in certain rare situations, your doctor may decide you can give yourself Prolia injections at home.
 This may not be an option for everyone.
 Your doctor will determine if giving yourself injections at home is right for you.